 Beyond direct penalties, there is an important indirect consequence: non-compliance with notification obligations can negatively affect future visa applications.
 When you apply to renew your visa or change your status of residence, the Immigration Services Agency reviews your history of compliance.
 A record of missed notifications may result in a shorter renewal period or even denial.

-For Specified Skilled Worker employers: Companies (or their designated Registered Support Organizations) that fail to submit required notifications about their foreign employees may face a fine of up to 300,000 yen.
+For Specified Skilled Worker employers: Accepting companies or their designated Registered Support Organizations required to submit certain notifications may face a fine of up to 300,000 yen for failure to meet their reporting obligations.
+For the specific types of notifications involved, please refer to the official Tokutei Ginou guidelines.
 Both the worker and the employer have separate notification responsibilities.

 Step-by-Step: All Notifications After a Job Change